-MSHN Treatment Providers agree to review all required critical incidents as identified by MDHHS to determine if a sentinel event has occurred.
-The following events should be reviewed to determine if the event meets the requirement for a sentinel event:
+MSHN Treatment Providers are contractually responsible for reviewing and reporting all critical incidents as identified by MDHHS and MSHN to determine if a sentinel event has occurred.
+The MSHN policies and procedures provide details related to the specific service providers in which the reporting applies to.
+The following events should be reviewed to determine if the event meets the criteria for a sentinel event: